Say No With Grace

-They also say NO to many things.
-They know what they MUST do and what they MUST NOT do.
+They say NO to many things and they know what they MUST do and what they MUST NOT do.

 Learn to Say No With Grace